francofgp/Engineered-Blog/content/blog/new-post.md

 ---
-title: 'Review: Architecture Patterns with Python'
+title: Architecture Patterns with Python
 date: 2022-06-01T01:07:47-03:00
 image: "/uploads/architecture-patterns-with-python.png"
 description: Review of the book Architecture Patterns with Python